fridaysystems/inventory-presser/readme.txt

 == Changelog ==

+= 14.1.0 =
+* [Added] Adds a Contact Form 7 mail tag [invp_adf_timestamp] to help insert ISO 8601 timestamps into ADF XML lead emails.
+* [Added] Adds a "No vehicles found." message to the [invp_archive] shortcode when there are no vehicle posts that satisfy the query.
+* [Added] Adds a default false value for the use_carfax setting so it shows up in REST at /wp-json/invp/v1/settings consistently.
+* [Added] Wraps the vehicle YMM string in a link in email sent using our Contact Form 7 form-tag [invp_vehicle].
+* [Changed] Changes the tested up to version number to 6.0.1.

 = 14.0.0 =
 * [Added] Integrates WP All Import.
 Detects and saves piped options in the `inventory_presser_options_array` meta field.
 Marks all imported vehicles for sale in the availabilities taxonomy if they do not already have a relationship in the taxonomy.
 * [Added] Integrates Contact Form 7.
 Adds a form tag [invp_vehicle] to help users put vehicle drop downs or hidden elements in forms.